ringos/RingoS.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+# title: "About me"
+title: ""
-excerpt: "About me"
+# excerpt: "About me"
+excerpt: ""
 author_profile: true
 redirect_from:
   - /about/